New Zealand Diploma in Environmental Management (Level 6), Terrestrial Strand

 • Advanced Biological Surveying

-• Electives: Geology of New Zealand, Biosecurity, Aquaculture Systems and Sustainability, Tropical Ecology and Monitoring
+• Choice of Electives: Geology of New Zealand, Biosecurity, Aquaculture 1 (Systems Design and Maintenance), Aquaculture 2 (Growth, Feeds, Nutrition and Sustainability)

 What you need to know first

-New Zealand Diploma in Environmental Management (Level 5), or equivalent
+Completion of New Zealand Diploma in Environmental Management (Level 5) or equivalent

 Industry icon